|

 except for that relatively narrow beam standing alone amidst maybe twenty

 feet of the bulkhead.
 You figure the odds.
-The whole aft end could have been
+The whole aft end could have

-believe what really saved those guys was the old girl’s
+I believe what really saved those guys was the old girl’s

 determination not to end in tragedy, to preserve her title as the